 Corruption is the worst enemy of Pakistan.
 To control and eradicate corruption it is proposed:

-- Establish provincial organisation on the pattern of Federal NAB at provincial headquarters.
+- Establish provincial organization on the pattern of Federal NAB at provincial headquarters.
 Both Federal and Provincial Bureaus are granted autonomy and assured of tenure assignment like public service commissions.

 - Reclaim all such properties made through corrupt practices and looting the national exchequer and use the proceedings to build schools, colleges, hospitals etc.